XynaxDev/multimodal-phishing-classifier/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the Multimodal Phishing Detector project!
-The following notes explain how to contribute code, open issues, and submit pull requests.

-## `Getting started`
-- Fork the repository and create a feature branch from `main`:
-  - `git checkout -b feature/my-feature`
-- Keep your branch focused on a single change.

-## `Code style`
-- Python: follow PEP8.
-Use `black` and `flake8` if available.
-- JavaScript/React: follow project linting rules; keep components small and well-documented.

-## `Commit messages`
-- Use clear, imperative commit messages.
-Example: `feat: add URL classifier wrapper` or `fix: handle missing image file`.

-## `Pull requests`
-- Open a PR against the `main` branch.
-- Include a short description of what the change does, why it’s needed, and any relevant files changed.
-- If your change affects model artifacts or dataset expectations, include instructions for reproducing or testing.

-## `Testing`
-- Make sure new code is covered by tests where applicable.
-- Run local tests (the repository has local test scripts under `test/`) before submitting.

-## `Model and data contributions`
-- Do NOT commit large model weights or datasets directly to the repo.
-Use one of the following workflows:
-  - Host large artifacts on cloud storage (S3, Azure Blob) and add a small script to download them.
-  - Use Git LFS for model weights (if maintainers opt in).

-## `Security and sensitive data`
-- Do NOT include API keys, credentials, or other sensitive information in commits.
-- If you discover a security issue, please open a private issue and contact the maintainer instead of posting it publicly.

-## `Roadmap and issues`
-- Use GitHub Issues to report bugs or request features.
-- Provide steps to reproduce and minimal examples when possible.

-## `Code of conduct`
-- Be respectful and collaborative.
-If you'd like, add a reference to a formal code of conduct.

-> **Thank you for contributing we appreciate your help!**
+Thanks for your interest in contributing!
+Here's how to get started.

+## Getting Started

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature`
+3. Keep changes focused on a single improvement

+## Code Guidelines

+**Python:**
+- Follow PEP8 standards
+- Use `black` and `isort` for formatting
+- Run `flake8` for linting

+**JavaScript/React:**
+- Follow existing code style
+- Keep components small and focused
+- Add comments for complex logic

+## Commit Messages

+Use clear, descriptive commits:
+- `feat: add new feature`
+- `fix: resolve bug`
+- `docs: update documentation`
+- `refactor: improve code structure`

+## Pull Requests

+1. Open PR against `main` branch
+2. Describe what changed and why
+3. Link related issues if applicable
+4. Ensure all tests pass

+## Testing

+- Add tests for new features
+- Run existing tests before submitting
+- Verify models work if changes affect ML code

+## Important Rules

+**DO NOT commit:**
+- Model weights or large files (use Git LFS or cloud storage)
+- Datasets or training data
+- API keys or credentials
+- `.env` files with secrets

+**Security:**
+If you find a security issue, please report it privately via GitHub issues rather than publicly.

+## Questions?

+- Open an issue for bugs or feature requests
+- Provide steps to reproduce when reporting bugs
+- Be respectful and collaborative

+---

+**Thank you for contributing!**